subquery/documentation/docs/quickstart/quickstart_chains/cosmos-juno.md

 Navigate to the default mapping function in the `src/mappings` directory.
 You will see four exported functions: `handleBlock`, `handleEvent`, `handleMessage`, `handleTransaction`.
 Delete `handleBlock`, `handleEvent`, and `handleTransaction` functions as you will only deal with the `handleMessage` function.

-The `handleMessage` function receives event data whenever an event matches the filters that you specified previously in the `project.yaml`.
+The `handleMessage` function receives event data whenever an event matches the filters that you specified previously in the `project.ts`.
 Let’s update it to process all `vote` messages and save them to the GraphQL entity created earlier.

 Update the `handleMessage` function as follows (**note the additional imports**):